Myorignl/Pewlett-Hackard-Analysis/README.md

 To identify the number of expected employees to retire by department I added department name as a left join the deliverable one schema, I also created a select count schema to generate the retirement counts by department table.
 To verify accuracy I added the employee birthdates.
 The Scema and CSV are also in the queries folder.
 The company has the right mindset by loking at the numbers and creating a plan to address the upcomming needs, this report will hep them accompish their goals.

+The mentorship program elegibility list has 0ver 72k potential candidates.
+The candidates criteria was set as born between 1952 and 1955 and excludes employees that have already left the company.
+The top 3 group of qualifying employees hold a tiltle of Staff, engineers  and Senior Engineers.

+- Assistant Engineer: 2178
+- Engineer: 17216
+- Manager: 3
+- Senior Engineer: 16897
+- Senior Staff: 15293
+- Staff: 17269
+- Technique Leader: 3602

+The company has the right mindset by loking at the numbers and creating a plan to address the upcomming needs, this report will hep them accompish their goals.